ALL ABOUT CALPE

 Calpe Old Town

-Head uphill on the Gabriel Miro from the seafront and you will come to an archway with brightly coloured steps leading to Calpe Old Town.
+Head uphill on the Avenida Gabriel Miro from the seafront and you will come to an archway with brightly coloured steps leading to Calpe Old Town.
 This area has a completely different feel to it with the cobbled streets and wonderful Spanish architecture.
+Follow the signs for the Tourist route from the Placa dels Marines and you will come across some amazing sights.

 The ancient walls of the town surround an area full of excellent restaurants and bars, as well as the beautiful 15th century church.